Sustainability

 1. Our Chief Risk Management Officer shall be a Director and Executive Vice President, and as appropriate, Directors, Executive Officers, General Managers of Related Divisions and Directors shall identify and evaluate various risks in accordance with the Risk Management Guideline, and take necessary measures in advance to avoid, mitigate or transfer risks.

-2. The Internal Audit Office shall audit the risk management status of each organization and report the results to the Board of Directors and the Audit and Supervisory Board members.
+2. The Internal Audit Office shall audit the risk management status of each organization and report the results to the Board of Directors and the Audit and Supervisory Committee members.

 3. The Board of Directors shall regularly review the risk management system and endeavor to identify and improve problems.